horisystems/coronavirusapi-py/README.md

 pip3 install -r requirements.txt
 ```

-For instance, running this command would return coronavirus data for May 2021.
+For instance, running this command would return coronavirus data for January 2023.

 ```sh
 python3 example.py